 A7.C4.15.3.
 Reinstating Activity.
 Reinstatement allows a case that is pending closure to return to its previous status.
 The process for reinstating activity on cases differs, depending on the status of the case when the reinstatement request is received from the FMS purchaser (Refer to Figure A7.C4.F14.).

 A7.C4.15.3.2.
-The 'C4' cancel closure certificate transaction is used by the IA to rescind/cancel an active case closure certificate before the case is actually closed by DFAS Indianapolis.
+The 'C4' cancel closure certificate transaction is used by the IA to rescind/cancel an active case closure certificate before the case is actually closed by DFAS-IN.
 When the 'C4' transaction processes, the DIFS CCCI record is deactivated and removed from the active CCCI, and the computed ULO-REQD value is zeroed out in DIFS.
 At this point, the IA should reverse any ULO 'NA' deliveries previously submitted.
 Once a case is closed in DIFS, the certificate cannot be rescinded or cancelled; the case must be reopened.
 Further, if an interim closed case is certified for final closure, the final closure certificate cannot be cancelled.
 Instead, the case must be final closed, then the IA may submit a 'C5I' transaction to revert the case status to interim closed.
 This action causes a cancellation of the final closure certificate.

 A7.C4.15.3.3.
-If the case is not at DFAS Indianapolis for closure, the IA decides whether to approve the purchaser's request.
+If the case is not at DFAS-IN for closure, the IA decides whether to approve the purchaser's request.
 If the IA denies the request, actions continue to prepare the case for closure.
 If the IA approves the request, the purchaser is notified accordingly and provided conditions, if appropriate (e.g., the timeframe for resumed activity).

 Figure A7.C4.F14.
 Cancelling a C1I Closure Transaction